AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 from upload_image import upload_image
 ```
 By doing it, we are essentially nesting 2 programs into the blynkingMail.py, which are **capture_image_usb.py**, and **upload_image.py**.
-The reason why the first of the above-mentioned program has a __usb.py_ suffix sort of is because I resolved to use a 'logi' webcamera placed on top of my screen and plugeed into the raspberry pi via USB instead of using a raspberry pi camera.
-The reason for that comes down to ensuring that a clear picture of the user on the desk gets taken since it also needs to be uploaded online, hence, some high level of visibility plays in.
+The reason why the first of the above-mentioned program has a __usb.py_ suffix sort of is because I resolved to use a 'logi' webcamera placed on top of my screen, and plugged into the raspberry pi via USB, instead of using a raspberry pi camera.
+The reason for that comes down to ensuring that a clear high quality picture of the user on the desk gets taken, as it will also need to be uploaded online.

-To be able to use the USB webcome, the following packages were installed:
+To be able to use the USB webcam, the following packages were installed:

 ```
 sudo apt install fswebcam